 Money to learn for part-time higher education

-Part-time students from England, studying for their first degree or other designated higher education course will have access to government subsidised loans for tuition fees if they are studying at least 25% of a full-time course.
+Part-time students from England studying for their first degree or other designated higher-education course will have access to student loans for tuition fees and living costs if they are studying at least 25% of a full-time course.

 Part-time students will not have to pay for tuition fees upfront.

 Loans will not be available if you already have a previous qualification at the same or higher level than the one you want to apply to, unless you are studying a STEM (Science, Technology, Engineering or Maths) or healthcare course.

 Part-time students will start to pay back their loan four years after the start of the course, if they are earning more than £25,725 a year.

 They will then pay back 9% of their income each month, above £25,725 a year.
 Any outstanding debt will be wiped out after 30 years.

 It will still be possible to pay university fees upfront in order to avoid accruing any debt.
 If you choose to take out a loan you can choose to pay back all or some of the loan at any time without an early repayment charge.

 Getting help sorting out the funding

 Many colleges and universities have Student Services Centres, which are a good source of information for people making enquiries about courses and financial support.

 Find out about finance for part-time higher-education study from www.gov.uk.